AzuraCast/AzuraCast/Readme.md

 AzuraCast supports the following host operating systems, with more to come:
 * Ubuntu 14.04 (Trusty Tahr)

-AzuraCast offers the following functionality to radio station operators:
+With AzuraCast, radio station owners can:

-* Automate the process of configuring and setting up both a broadcasting service (IceCast) and an AutoDJ service (LiquidSoap)
+* Automate the process of setting up and running both a broadcasting service (IceCast) and an AutoDJ service (LiquidSoap)
 * Accept song requests (with a configurable delay) via an API
 * Manage streamer/DJ accounts for live broadcasting
-* Create and manage administrator accounts to delegate station management to others
+* Create individual administrator accounts to delegate station management to others
-* Upload and manage playlists
+* Upload and manage playlists and media files directly from the web
-* Hourly and daily station listener statistics
-* Listener metrics arranged by time of day and day of week
-* A timeline of all songs played in the last 48 hours
+* Automatically assign songs to playlists based on their previous performance
+* View detailed statistics about listeners and peak/low audience times

 ## Installing on a Production Server